How Small is an Arcsecond?

 In the huge stadium, that small eraser spans an arcminute.
 And if there happens to be a hair stuck to that eraser, well—it's the size of an arcsecond.
 Can you see it?
 Probably not without some very powerful binoculars; or maybe a telescope.

-When you shrink things back down to sizes used in the encoder realm, I hope this gives you some idea of the relative scale of accuracy that encoders can achieve.
+We hope this example gives you some idea of the relative scale of accuracy that encoders can achieve.
 A medium accuracy encoder might have accuracy in the range of a tenth of a degree, or 8 – 10 arcminutes—a few pencil erasers in a football stadium.
 And a high accuracy encoder might measure only a few arcseconds—a few hair-widths, in all of that space.